 The exemption under Section 11 is available to public religious trusts only and not to trust for private religious purposes.

 If a trust or institution is unable to apply 85% of its income from property held under them, the income is still exempt if the following conditions are met.

 Let us understand the 2 scenarios a little more in detail

 Such option is to be exercised in Form 9A to be furnished electronically with or without digital signature by the trust within the time allowed for filing return of income u/s 139(1).

-Where at-least 85% of income of trust or institution has not applied/ deemed to have been applied as above, it is allowed to accumulate or set aside the same and such income shall be exempt if following conditions are satisfied:
+If a minimum of 85% of the income of trust or institution has not applied or deemed to have been applied as above, it is allowed to accumulate or set aside.
+And such income shall be exempt, if following conditions are satisfied.

 However, if income is not accumulated as above, it is taxable as follows:

 |If income is applied for purpose other than charitable or religious||Year of such application|

 |Income ceases to be invested as specified||Year in which it ceases to be invested as specified|

 |Not utilised for the purpose for which it was accumulated or set aside upto 6 years||6th year|